 Guideline #2: Recruit local talent in project's service area for evaluation work

 When a project is being planned for another country or outside the normal operating area of the institution, having people who understand the local culture and possess some technical skills needed for the evaluation can be critical to preventing problems and helping ensure useful data are collected for monitoring and evaluating the project (as mentioned by a program officer at USAID).
 Partnering with local universities or NGOs is one strategy for recruiting personnel who have the needed skills.

 Guideline #3: Include evaluation expertise on the external advisory committee

 Many large-scale projects, research centers, and institutes have external advisory committees (EACs).
 The usual practice is to recruit experts with subject-matter expertise related to their key objectives or project aims.
 Including a member who has evaluation expertise on the external advisory committee brings additional evaluative thinking to the review and advising process.
-For example, the University of Florida Clinical and Translational Sciences Institute's EAC has included an evaluator from a similar institute, and she shares information about practices from her site as well as helps focus attention on outcomes and impacts.
+For example, the University of Florida Clinical and Translational Sciences Institute's EAC has included an evaluator from a similar institute.
+This external evaluator shares information about practices from the other institute, as well as helps to focus attention on outcomes and impacts.